 Do it: Lie on your back with your legs straight out and your arms above your head.
 Attempt to make your body as long as possible, by stretching from your toes to your fingertips.
 Breathe slowly, and hold the stretch for 30 seconds.

-Work these ab stretches into your weekly workout routine to build and maintain a strong, flexible core.
+Work these ab stretches into your weekly Aaptiv workout routine to build and maintain a strong, flexible core.
 Your workouts will thank you.